BonfaceGabriel/Insurance-prediction/README.md

 - Sidebar where the user uploads a CSV or manually inputs data
 - User input is shown after app introduction.
 - BUtton to make the prediction and recommendation.
+- Dashboard for various visualizations
+- Profile for general information on data used

 Profile:
 - Shows data profile